 Simple painted robins

-An easy-to-do paint technique for creating these cute robins.
+An easy-to-do seasonal craft activity that's great for children to create these cute robins.

 What you'll need

 - cardboard or pebbles